peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean equals​(java.lang.Object obj)`<br>
  Determines whether this object and another object are equal and have the same type.
+* `static CBORObject FromFloatingPointBits​(long floatingBits,
+                     int byteCount)`<br>
+ Generates a CBOR object from a floating-point number represented by its bits.
 * `static CBORObject FromJSONString​(java.lang.String str)`<br>
- Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.
+ Generates a CBOR object from a text string in JavaScript object Notation (JSON) format.
 * `static CBORObject FromJSONString​(java.lang.String str,
               CBOREncodeOptions options)`<br>
- Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.
+ Generates a CBOR object from a text string in JavaScript object Notation (JSON) format, using the specified options to control the decoding process.
 * `static CBORObject FromObject​(boolean value)`<br>